 Condition Impact on Value

 Condition plays an essential role in determining the value of a KISS pinball machine, often making the difference between a good investment and a costly mistake.
 The price of these machines generally ranges from $2000 to $3000 for units in decent condition.
 However, if you're looking at lower-end options, you might find machines around $1500, but be prepared for potential repairs.
+On the higher end, machines restored to near-mint condition or including rare original components can fetch prices upwards of $5000, appealing to serious collectors.
+When navigating used pinball machine pricing, it’s crucial to consider factors such as playfield wear, electronic functionality, and whether the artwork is intact.
+Taking the time to research and inspect these details ensures you’re making an informed purchase, rather than overpaying for a machine in need of extensive restoration.

 Factors like wear on original boards, connectors, and the playfield can greatly impact pricing.
 For example, noticeable wear around the KISS letters is a common issue.
 Cleaned machines might fetch around $2000, with negotiation starting at $1800 to $2000 based on their condition.